 Anyon Systems Inc. is a Canadian technology startup with the mission of introducing Quantum Electronic Design Automation toolkits for design and optimization of nano/quantum electronics.
 Anyon provides a Quantum Device Simulator (QDS) to design and optimize novel Quantum Electronic Devices.

-Toronto based artiste-qb.net is developing quantum information software that provides customers with solutions to R&D challenges and quantifiable business problems.
+Toronto based Artiste-qb.net is developing quantum information software that provides customers with solutions to R&D challenges and quantifiable business problems.
 The principals of this company have spent many years developing quantum algorithm and they already have a large library of routines available.
-They show on their web site six granted patents and five pending patents related to various quantum algorithms.
+They have recently developed a quantum computing and AI related platform image, called Bayesforge, which is provided as open source software for data scientists who need advanced analytical tools as well as for quantum computing and computational mathematics practitioners who seek to work with one of the major QC frameworks.
+Artise-qb.net is focusing on the global market with a particular emphasis on China and have an affiliate company in Shenzhen, China.

 Formed in June 2017 and based in Austin, Texas, bra-ket science is developing a new approach to practical room temperature qubit storage.
 Their first publications and patent filings are currently in process and more information on them will be published when it is available.